 Landguard Bird Observatory

 Landguard Fort is the site of the last opposed invasion of England in 1667 and the first land battle of the Royal Marines.
-Guided tours and audio tours of the fort are supplemented by a DVD presentation of the site’s history, and by guided tours of the outside batteries.
+Guided tours and audio tours of the fort are supplemented by a DVD presentation of the site’s history and by guided tours of the outside batteries.

 The View Point Cafe is well worth the trip alone.
 Here you can sit outside (or inside if you prefer) and watch the enormous cargo ships go past while you enjoy a relaxing coffee and a tasty meal in the Cafe pondering on the exotic cargo contained in these vessels.
-The Cafe offers all day breakfasts, fresh fish and chips, snacks, butties, salads, cakes, ice creams, teas and coffees.
+The Cafe offers all-day breakfasts, fresh fish and chips, snacks, butties, salads, cakes, ice creams, teas and coffees.

 Also situated on View Point Road, at the John Bradfield Viewing Area, you will find the Harwich Harbour Ferry.
 This foot and cycle ferry has been running since 1912 and operates an hourly service between April and October.
 The crossing is popular for families, cyclists, dog walkers, ship spotters and everyone who enjoys being on the water.
-You can also enjoy close-up views of the massive vessels travelling to and from the container terminal at Felixstowe, as well as the hundreds of yachts sailing through the harbour to their marinas up river.
+You can also enjoy close-up views of the massive vessels travelling to and from the container terminal at Felixstowe, as well as the hundreds of yachts sailing through the harbour to their marinas upriver.
 To find out more, see Harwich Harbour Ferry

-The Felixstowe Museum has fourteen display rooms of Felixstowe’s social and military history, housed within the 1878-built submarine mining establishment.
+The Felixstowe Museum has fourteen display rooms of Felixstowe’s social and military history housed within the 1878-built submarine mining establishment.

-Further North of the town are the Six Martello towers, built to prevent Napoleonic invasion, which stand on Felixstowe’s coast going up towards Aldeburgh.
+Further North of the town is the Six Martello towers, built to prevent Napoleonic invasion, which stands on Felixstowe’s coast going up towards Aldeburgh.
 Five of these towers are private and unused (one pictured above), and one has been converted into a private residence house.
 Please see our article on Martello Towers for more information on these strange buildings, and click here to book a Holiday in a Martello Tower through the Landmark Trust.

 North of the town centre is the fishing village of Old Felixstowe and, at the mouth of the River Deben, the hamlet of Felixstowe Ferry with its gallery, golf course, cottages, boat yard and riverside inns.
 Here you can explore coastal paths, see the Martello Towers, pick up fresh fish at The Shed fish stall, enjoy excellent fish and chips at the Ferry Café and catch the small ferry boat across the estuary to Bawdsey.

-for a great family holiday!
+Choose Felixstowe for a great family holiday!

 Accommodation in Felixstowe